Home buying tips

 Pros

-• Passive income potential: Rental payments can generate a consistent monthly cash flow.
+Rental payments from your investment properties can generate a consistent monthly cash flow.

-• Long-term appreciation: Real estate often increases in value over time, helping build wealth.
+Real estate tends to increase in value over time, which can help you build wealth.

 Cons

-• Unexpected costs: Repairs, maintenance, and emergencies can cut into profits.
+Property expenses such as repairs, maintenance, and emergencies can eat into your profits.

-• Market volatility: Changes in the real estate market may affect property values and rental demand.
+Changes in the real estate market may affect property value and rental demand.

 Final Thoughts